 Answer: Servlet Context is basically referred to as an object which has information regarding application and the Web Container.
 With Servlet context we can log events, get the URL of the specific resource, and can easily store the attributes for other servlets to use.

 The core advantage of Servlet is that it is easy to maintain and acts as a mediator between the container and servlet.

 There are some important methods of servlet context which are given below:

-a) Firstly Servlets receives the HTTP request which is sent from the client side.
+- Firstly, Servlets receives the HTTP request which is sent from the client-side.

-b) Reads the request and extracts the data from the request.
+- Reads the request and extract the data from the request.

 As every time a new request comes to the server, the server is unable to recognize that the new request is coming from the same client, to avoid this problem session tracking technique is used.